PaloAltoNetworks/AWS-GWLB-VMSeries/terraform/README.md

     cd app_stack_2
     rm -rf *.tfstate
     ```
-    - Setup the variables and deploy another application stack(Follow [Application Stack Steps 7-8](#Deploy Application Stack))
+    - Setup the variables and deploy another application stack(Follow [Application Stack Steps](#Deploy Application Stack))
     - Make sure App 1 and App2 deployments have different `vpc_cidr`.
     - Once deployed, wait for the application instance to boot up.
     - Login to your new Application Instance (APP 2)